 Whether you're new to real-time PCR, also called quantitative PCR (qPCR), or want to learn about new applications for qPCR, we have the learning material, including videos and webinars, to help you understand the technology and get started quickly.

-Real-time quantitative PCR, also known as qPCR, combines PCR amplification and detection into a single step.
-This eliminates the need to detect products using gel electrophoresis, but more importantly, enables the method to be truly quantitative.
+qPCR combines PCR amplification and detection into a single step.
+This eliminates the need to detect products using gel electrophoresis, and more importantly it enables the method to be truly quantitative.
 With qPCR, fluorescent dyes are used to label PCR products during thermal cycling.
 Real-time PCR instruments measure the accumulation of fluorescent signal during the exponential phase of the reaction for fast, precise quantification of PCR products and objective data analysis.

-- TaqMan® fluorogenic probes—target-specific oligonucleotides that produce a fluorescent signal only when the target DNA is amplified during qPCR
+- TaqMan® fluorogenic probes—target-specific oligonucleotides that produce a fluorescent signal only when the target DNA is amplified during qPCR.

-- SYBR® Green I dye—binds to double-stranded DNA and emits fluorescence only when bound
+- SYBR® Green I dye—binds to double-stranded DNA and emits fluorescence only when bound.